September 22, 2020

 Dear First Nation Schools and Communities,

 We hope that the new school year is off to a safe and healthy start in your community, despite the challenging circumstances.
-Further to our earlier resources that provided considerations for school reopening plans, FNESC and FNSA have now developed a new resource entitled, COVID-19 Protocols for First Nation School Administrators: Management of Illness and Confirmed Cases, to support First Nation school administrators with information regarding processes, roles, and responsibilities related to managing symptoms, exposure to, and confirmed positive cases of COVID-19 within the school community.
+Further to our earlier resources that provided considerations for school reopening plans, FNESC and FNSA have now developed a new resource entitled, COVID-19 Protocols for First Nation School Administrators: Management of Illness and Confirmed Cases (Updated September 2021), to support First Nation school administrators with information regarding processes, roles, and responsibilities related to managing symptoms, exposure to, and confirmed positive cases of COVID-19 within the school community.
 The resource is adapted from a document released by the BC Ministry of Education and was tailored to the context of BC First Nations and First Nation schools in consultation with the First Nations Health Authority (FNHA) and BC Ministry of Health.

 This document reflects the FNSA and FNESC’s current understanding of the appropriate processes for managing a case of COVID-19 within a school community.
 For additional guidance and detail, FNESC and FNSA recommend that First Nations and First Nation schools contact their respective Regional Health Authority (RHA).
 A list of key RHA contacts is provided on page 12 of the document.
 This resource may be updated as available guidance evolves.
 First Nations are also advised to monitor the latest directives from the Office of the Provincial Health Officer, BC Centre for Disease Control, and the BC Ministry of Health.